glennsl/reason-react-quick-start/quick-start.md

 Compared to our earlier component, not much fundamental has changed. `include ReactRe.Component` is now `include ReactRe.Component.Stateful`, we've defined a `state` type and a `getInitialState` function which takes `props` as its argument and returns the initial state.

-There's not much use in state if it doesn't change, though.
+There's not much use in the state if it doesn't change, though.
 So let's get to that.

 #### Updating state

 Reason-React does have a setState function, but you shouldn't normally use it!
-Instead you'll usually use the `updater` function that's passed to you in the component bag.
+Instead, you'll usually use the `updater` function that's passed to you in the component bag.
 Let's make a counter, where the count increases on each click of a button.

 [//]: # "components3"
 ```reason